ilshookim/dfiles/README.md

 # About dcache

-delete cache (or files) utility with dart language.
+delete cache (or files) utility with dart language - supported sound null-safety.

 * Storing a large number of files in a folder can slow down the operating system and, in severe cases, hang.